fechanique/cordova-plugin-fcm/README.md

 ### Version 4.6.0 (04/04/2020)

-For the IOS, if app is on the foreground and the app receives a `data` push notification, the data can be retrieved by setting the callback to the new method: `FCMPlugin.onFirebaseDataNotificationIOS`.
+For the IOS, if app is on the foreground and the app receives a `data` push notification, the data can be retrieved by setting the callback to the new method: `FCMPlugin.onFirebaseDataNotificationIOS` [Deprecated].

 ```javascript
 FCMPlugin.onFirebaseDataNotificationIOS(